 How to become a member

-Important note on required documents: Please incorporate CV, publications (if applicable) and proposals from 2 Ordinary ETA members into one PDF before uploading.
+Important note on required documents: Please incorporate CV (in English), publications (if applicable) and proposals from 2 Ordinary ETA members into one PDF before uploading.

 Please use this Template for Letter of Recommendation (.DOCX)